DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Note that `GeometryName` member of `BLASBuildTriangleData` struct instance must match the geomertry name used in `BLASTriangleDesc`.
-When BLAS contains multiple geometries, this is how the triangle data is mapped to the specific geomerty in the BLAS.
+When BLAS contains multiple geometries, this is how the triangle data is mapped to the specific geometry in the BLAS.

 Creating BLAS for procedural sphere is performed in a similar fashion.

 ### Creating Top-level Acceleration Structure

-Top-level acceleration structure represents the entire scene and consists of a multiple BLAS instances.
+Top-level acceleration structure represents the entire scene and consists of multiple BLAS instances.
 To create a TLAS, we only need to specify the number of instances it will contain:

 ```cpp